Open Forms TS types

 It's recommended to install the library as dev-dependency as it's only relevant during compilation and in source code.

-import {NumberComponentSchema, TextfieldSchema} from '@open-formulieren/types';
+import type {NumberComponentSchema, TextFieldComponentSchema} from '@open-formulieren/types';

-// use in your own interfaces:
+// use in your own types:

 interface TextfieldComponentProps {

-component: TextfieldSchema;
+component: TextFieldComponentSchema;

-value: TextfieldSchema['defaultValue'];
+value: TextFieldComponentSchema['defaultValue'];

 errors: string[];